vanssssssss/ride-hailing-delivery-application/README.md

 npm start
 ```

-The backend will run on: http://localhost:3000 (you can set port in environment of server)
+The backend will run on: http://localhost:3000 (or as set in environment variable)

 # API Endpoints